 The new 457, 000 sq. ft. facility for our confidential customer features a 4-story office building and 235, 378 sq. ft.
 8-story parking with one underground level, including design-build MEP systems.
-Also, it covers collaborative office space, conference halls, and cafes.
-The open space enabled architects to create different floor plans waving throughout the building.
-When working on this campus project, the most significant challenge for VEC experts was to create robust 3D system models considering all site specifics and keeping the project’s square in mind.
+It also includes collaborative office space, conference halls, and cafes.
+The open space enabled architects to create different floor plans weaved throughout the building.
+When working on this campus project, the most significant task for VEC experts was to create robust 3D system models considering all site specifics and keeping the project’s square footage in mind.

 By creating a detailed BIM Execution Plan, we made it possible to reduce clashes and eliminate conflicts between the various trades involved.
 They utilized our 3D models for analysis and prefabrication, which was critical to reduce project costs.
-Ultimately, our BIM and VDC services could streamline the project appropriately, allowing stakeholders to avoid different factors affecting productivity.
+Ultimately, our BIM and VDC services streamlined the project appropriately, allowing stakeholders to avoid different factors that typically affect productivity.